dlizcano/dlizcano.github.io/_posts/2025-10-20-Ploting-soundlevel-data-from-BirdNET-GO.md

 #### Why the sound levels are in negative scale?

 In my BirdNET-GO data, the reference (0 dB) is set to the maximum possible level of the microphone (without distortion) that I use to capture the sound.
-In my case I am using a cheap [MAONO USB Lavalier Microphone]{https://www.amazon.com/Microphone-MAONO-Omnidirectional-Microphone-Recording-Broadcasting/dp/B074BLM973}.
-It says is capable of recording at 192KHZ/24BIT.
-So -80 dB in the graph mean it is very quiet and 0 is very noisy.
+In my case I am using a cheap [MAONO USB Lavalier Microphone](https://www.amazon.com/Microphone-MAONO-Omnidirectional-Microphone-Recording-Broadcasting/dp/B074BLM973?th=1).
+It says is capable of recording at 192KHZ/24BIT and has an audio sensitivity of 30 Decibels.
+So -80 dB in the graph mean it is very quiet and 0 is very noisy, not real decibels.
+Perhaps I need to do some type of calibration here.

 My readings range from about -45 dB to -89 dB, this suggests a relatively quiet environment (birds, ambient noise, and low noise).
 The higher frequencies (10-20 kHz) are much quieter (-80 to -89), which is normal for rural or natural soundscapes.

 #### Why this scale is useful:
 The logarithmic nature of the data matches how our ears perceive sound - a change of 10 dB is roughly perceived as "twice as loud."
-So it also makes it easier to handle the huge range of sound intensities we encounter.
+So it also makes it easier to handle the huge range of sound intensities we encounter in the environment.

 > My sound level data is totally normal!
-The negative values just mean everything is below the mic's maximum capacity, which is good... or perhaps I heed a much better mic?.
+The negative values just mean everything is related to the mic's maximum capacity, which is good... or perhaps I need a much better mic?.
 {: .notice--warning}